Automate your SP-API calls using C# SDK

 {"packageName":"SellingPartnerAPI.SellerAPI","targetFramework":"v4.7.2"}

-Run the following command to generate C# code with a customized package name:
+Run this command to generate C# code with a customized package name:

 java -jar C:\SwaggerToCL\swagger-codegen-cli.jar generate -i C:\SwaggerToCL\[name of model].json -l csharp -t [path to selling-partner-api-models\clients\sellingpartner-api-aa-csharp folder]\src\Amazon.SellingPartnerAPIAA\resources\swagger-codegen\templates\ -o C:\SwaggerToCL\[name of client library] -c C:\SwaggerToCL\csharpConfig.json

-For example, here is the command using Sellers.json to generate C# code:
+This command uses Sellers.json to generate C# code:

 java -jar C:\SwaggerToCL\swagger-codegen-cli.jar generate -i C:\SwaggerToCL\Sellers.json -l csharp -t C:\SwaggerToCL\sellingpartner-api-aa-csharp\src\Amazon.SellingPartnerAPIAA\resources\swagger-codegen\templates\ -o C:\SwaggerToCL\Sellers_CsharpCL -c C:\SwaggerToCL\csharpConfig.json